FEMA Floodplain Map Update

-How do I obtain a copy of my FIRM panel?
+How do I obtain a copy of my Flood Insurance Risk Map (FIRM) panel?

 If a property owner needs a copy of their FIRM panel, the property owner can access the FEMA website and download and print the official copy.
 Any citizen who needs assistance may contact the Planning and Zoning Department.
 FEMA website: https://msc.fema.gov/portal/home

 How do I obtain a confirmation letter from the Floodplain Administrator confirming my structure is not mapped within the flood risk areas for insurance purposes?